hyung-hwan/qse/qse/bld/readme.txt

  - cd os2-watcom
  - wmake BUILD=debug CHAR=wchar

-To build a proteced-mode debug binary for the causeway Dos extender with the default wide-charcter type using the Watcom C/C++ compiler, you can do this.
+To build a proteced-mode debug binary for the causeway DOS extender with the default wide-charcter type using the Watcom C/C++ compiler, you can do this.

  - cd msdos-watcom